FAQs

 • Are student loans or taxes dischargeable in bankruptcy?

-While student loans and certain tax debts are generally more challenging to discharge, relief may be possible in specific circumstances.
-Our team conducts a thorough review of all debts to explore every available option for our clients.
+Student loans and some tax debts are more difficult to discharge, but in certain circumstances, relief may be available.
+Our bankruptcy attorney in Nassau County, NY will review all debts carefully to explore every option.

 • How long does the bankruptcy process take?